OliverSwift/homeassistant/README.md

 The idea here is to run `chromium` in kiosk mode.
 The kiosk mode makes `chromium` run in fullscreen mode so making the impression of running a entire application on the screen.

 There are many complicated setups to achieve this on Raspberry.
 Most rely on desktop management with autologin and autostart thingies.
 Come on!
 This is not the way.
 I think some Linux users think to much the Windows way.
-It's to understand what you're doing.
+It's important to understand what you're doing, isn't it?

 You just need start a X11 session with `chromium` as the unique X11 running application.